steff880/MS3-MyRecipeBook/README.md

     - Created By (it will get a value of the current user in session)

 ### Categories Collection
-- Currently there are four categories the user can choose from:
+- Currently, there are four categories the user can choose from:
     - Main
     - Starter
     - Salad
     - Soup

 ### Subscribers Collection
-- If the user decides to subscribe for the newsletter he/she will have to provide:
+- If the user decides to subscribe to the newsletter he/she will have to provide:
-    - Email Addres (which is stored in the collection)
+    - Email Address (which is stored in the collection)

 [^ back to top ^](#table-of-contents)